 Villanova, PA 19085

 Student Review: “The Villanova University Psychology program was a wonderful experience for me.
 The courses were challenging but very interesting.
 The professors made the classes enjoyable to sit through and created an atmosphere where students enjoyed learning and fully understood what they were being taught.
 The professors were all very relatable which I believe was the key to how the psychology material was absorbed by students.
 The topics and courses offered within Psychology included Abnormal Psychology, Cognitive, Social, Developmental and Organizational Psychology.
 The psychology department also offered many courses at night, taken once a week in a 3-hour sitting.
-I enjoyed this option and felt that it was a more beneficial atmosphere to learn the material as opposed to two or three 1hr classes over the course of a week.
+I enjoyed this option and felt that it was a more beneficial atmosphere to learn the material as opposed to two or three one-hour classes over the course of a week.
 My psychology classes taught me so much that I was able to carry with me and apply in the real world, post-graduation.” – Student at Villanova University

 Typical Psychology Courses